rails/spring/README.md

 * 3.2
 * 4.0

-Spring makes extensive use of `Process#fork`, so won't be able to run on any platform which doesn't support that (Windows, JRuby).
+Spring makes extensive use of `Process#fork`, so won't be useful on any platform which doesn't support that (Windows, JRuby).

 ## Usage